Hasse--Witt matrices and mirror toric pencils: Toric hypersurfaces and Picard--Fuchs equations

 We may use a lattice polytope to define a fan in two ways: by taking the fan over the faces of the polytope, or by taking the \emph{normal fan} to the polytope, whose cones consist of the normal cones to each face of the polytope.
 If $\Delta$ and $\Delta^\circ$ are a mirror pair, then these notions are dual: the fan over the faces of $\Delta$ is identical to the normal fan of $\Delta^\circ$.
 One may also refine the fan over the faces of a polytope using new one-dimensional cones corresponding to the lattice points of a polytope.

 The fan $R$ over the faces of a reflexive polytope $\Delta$ determines a $k$-dimensional Gorenstein Fano toric variety $V_R$.
 A general anticanonical hypersurface in $V_R$ is a Calabi-Yau variety.
 We may resolve singularities of the ambient toric variety by refining the fan.
 In dimension $k \leq 4$, if we take a maximal simplicial refinement of $R$ (using all of the lattice points of $\diamond$), the resulting anticanonical hypersurface is a smooth $k-1$-dimensional Calabi-Yau manifold.
-In particular, three-dimensional reflexive polytopes yield K3 surfaces.
+In dimension $k=3$, the situation is even better: not only is the anticanonical hypersurface smoothed by maximal simplicial refinement, so is the ambient toric variety (see \cite[Corollary A.2.3]{CK}).
+Thus, three-dimensional reflexive polytopes yield smooth K3 surfaces in smooth toric varieties.
 A mirror pair of reflexive polytopes $\Delta$ and $\Delta^\circ$ yields mirror families of Calabi-Yau varieties.

 One may describe a toric variety associated to a reflexive polytope by using \emph{generalized homogeneous coordinates}, so named because they generalize the homogeneous coordinates used in projective space.
 In this construction, if a fan $\Sigma$ has $q$ one-dimensional cones generated by polytope lattice points $\{v_1, \dots, v_q\}\}$, the toric variety $V_\Sigma$ is realized as a $k$-dimensional quotient of a subset of $\mathbb{C}^q$, and we have $q$ generalized homogeneous coordinates $z_1, \dots, z_q$.